LLNL/sundials/doc/arkode/guide/source/Organization.rst

 information specific to the linear solver implementation (and matrix implementation, if applicable) are stored in their own data structures, that are returned to the user upon construction, and subsequently provided to ARKODE for use.
-We note that the ARKODE Fortran77 interface, however, requires global variables, so at most one of each of these objects may be created per memory space (i.e. one per MPI task in distributed memory computations).